gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 ## Module-Lattice-Based Digital Signature (ML-DSA)

 was derived from the finalist algorithm CRYSTALS-Dilithium.
 ML-DSA generates and verifies digital signatures.

+## Stateless Hash-Based Digital Signature (SLH-DSA)

+was derived from the finalist algorithm SPHINCS+.
+SLH-DSA generates and verifies digital signatures.

+## Hamming Quasi-Cyclic (HQC)

+is another key encapsulation mechanism in the queue for standardization.

+## Fast-Fourier Lattice-Based Compact Signatures over NTRU (FALCON)

+is another digital signature algorithm in the queue for standardization.

+## Hybrid Algorithms

+combine classic with quantum-resistant algorithms to mitigate the risk of possible weaknesses in the relatively new quantum-resitant algorithms with classic algorithms that are considered secure since many years.
+IANA defines the TLS cipher suites `SecP256r1MLKEM768`, `X25519MLKEM768`, and `SecP384r1MLKEM1024` for this.

 # Timeline